Go Back

 A decent push of less humid air will take hold in the Northeast by Independence Day, where many areas can expect sunshine and practically no chance of rain.
 There will be some showers in parts of northern and eastern New England, however.

-Much of the Southeast will experience typical heat and humidity on July Fourth, which will lead to very spotty afternoon and early evening thunderstorms.
+Much of the Southeast will experience typical heat and humidity on July Fourth, which will lead to very spotty afternoon and early evening thunderstorms, with the greatest concentration located over the Florida Peninsula.
 Most of that activity will tend to diminish soon after sunset.

-"On Independence Day, the most concentrated area of showers and thunderstorms is likely to be from the Dakotas to Minnesota and the northern parts of Wisconsin and Michigan, AccuWeather Meteorologist Elizabeth Danco said," This is the zone where there are most likely to be some problems for outdoor activities."
+"On Independence Day, the most concentrated area of showers and thunderstorms is likely to be from the Dakotas to the northern parts of Minnesota, Wisconsin and Michigan, AccuWeather Meteorologist Elizabeth Danco said," This is the zone where there are most likely to be some problems for outdoor activities."

 Thunderstorms that extend southward from this zone to the Big Bend area of the Rio Grande River, along the Texas and Mexico border, will tend to be somewhat more spotty in nature, but they can be quite heavy and gusty where they do occur.